nerdreich/wiki.md/docs/plugins_create.md

 }
 ```

 Now if someone would call `wiki.example.org/some/page?myplugin=list`, `doSomething()` would run.
-You probably will want to check for [permissions](permissions.md) before executing code.
+You'll probably want to check for [user permissions](permissions.md) before executing code.

 ## Menu items